pttoth/engine/script/win/systemwide_install/win7/README.md

 Most tools' newest versions cannot install on Windows 7 anymore.
 This guide will provide versions that are still compatible with Windows 7.

+You may need PowerShell 5.0 for the build scripts to work without tinkering.
+Specifically for '.zip' extraction (eg.: at GLEW build).
+If a script fails, you'll find a 7-zip-based version of the command next to the powershell one, commented out.

 Some compilers don't always take whitespace or Unicode characters in file paths.
 Because of this, not all scripts will work with Windows usernames (__C:\Users\\\<username>__) that contain whitespace or Unicode characters.
 Renaming users won't rename their folders, so I recommend reinstalling your entire system with an ASCII username AND without whitespaces if that system is intended for any kind of program development!